 Her character is a call-girl with a heart of gold that falls in love with a poet and finds freedom and truth by embracing that love, thus purifying her soul and sins.
 Therefore, the designs have her go from a black, diamond-like beaded corset that leaves little to the imagination and turns her into a shiny thing her boss dangles (literally, she's on a trapeze) in front of potential buyers, to a white, ethereal full-gown that elevates her to this pure being that will give her life for love.
 Quite impressive for a movie that uses cartoon sound effects whenever some of the characters move.

 After the grand number that proclaims the lovers victorious, she collapses to the unavoidable end: death.
 There's certainly no need to remark the poetic aspect of having her die in all white.
-Her character follows the narrative canons of the Mary Magdalene story; the prostitute that redeems herself through love, truth and freedom and, according to this movie, also beauty, and the designs for the movie follow that exact art: from sin to purity, from darkness to light.
-And so Satine rises from her self inflicted inferno and reaches the heavens through love.
+Her character follows the narrative canons of the Mary Magdalene story; the prostitute that redeems herself through love, truth and freedom and, according to this movie, also beauty, and the designs for the movie follow that exact arc: from sin to purity, from darkness to light.
+And so Satine rises from her self-inflicted inferno and reaches the heavens through love.

 FREEDOM, BEAUTY, TRUTH AND LOVE: FINAL THOUGHTS

-It did that by boldly going for a "balls to wall" kitsch style which he has since mastered to the point that I bet he could do it with closed eyes (more so if he counts with the ever present help of Catherine Martin).
-By turning every single element to the 200%, from the melodrama to the acting to the visuals themselves, and by appropriating anything and everything (from Bollywood aesthetics to the modern Diva iconography to the style of cartoon animation to the heighten melodrama of the 1950's), he created a world closer to fantasy than real life where freedom, beauty, truth and love are the only things that matter.
+It did that by boldly going for a "balls to wall" kitsch style which he has since mastered to the point that I bet he could do it with closed eyes (more so if he counts with the ever-present help of Catherine Martin).
+By turning every single element to the 200%, from the melodrama to the acting to the visuals themselves, and by appropriating anything and everything (from Bollywood aesthetics to the modern Diva iconography to the style of cartoon animation to the heighten melodrama of the 1950s), he created a world closer to fantasy than real life where freedom, beauty, truth and love are the only things that matter.

 And that's why these designs work.
 They wouldn't work in any other movie, that's for sure.
 The whole movie is over-stylized and exaggerated.
 That's why the fact that the designs have their footing more in the look and style of the Classical Hollywood than the actual period actually works.
-By turning Satine into a glittering diva instead of a 19th century cabaret dancer, he manages to bedazzle us and wonder us at her and her world, which is something I truly doubt you could have done by dressing her like a 19th century call girl.
+By turning Satine into a glittering diva instead of a 19th-century cabaret dancer, he manages to bedazzle us and wonder us at her and her world, which is something I truly doubt you could have done by dressing her like a 19th-century call girl.

 If you want to browse through Moulin Rouge!'s full wardrobe,